Child Care Waiting List

 3. Can I stop in anytime and have a look around?

-We are happy to have you visit us and take a tour of our facilities!
-However, in order to provide a safe and secure environment for the children in our care, as well as to avoid upsetting their daily routine we prefer that you make an appointment instead of just dropping in.
+I'm happy to have you visit and take a tour of our facilities!
+However, in order to provide a safe and secure environment for the children in my care, as well as to avoid upsetting their daily routine I prefer that you make an appointment instead of just dropping in.
 Parents of enrolled children are welcome to drop in at any time, however grandparents and other family members should also make an appointment beforehand.

 4. If my child turns two will he/she go to the bottom of the list?

-We maintain one central waiting list for our program.
+I maintain one central waiting list for the program.
 Your family's name is added to the list in the order of original date of application.
 It will remain higher on the list than families who applied after you and lower on the list than families who applied before you, regardless of your child's age.

-6. Will we be told where I am on the list?
+6. Will we be told where we are on the list?

-As much as we'd love to keep families updated on your position on the waiting list, we really prefer to spend time playing with the children instead.
-The waiting list is always undergoing change as enrollment offers are accepted or declined, families request changes in schedules or preferred start dates, etc. Although we do not send out automatic updates, you are more than welcome to contact us at any time to see where you are on the waiting list!
+As much as I'd love to keep families updated on their specific position on the waiting list, I really prefer to spend time with the children instead.
+The waiting list is always evolving as families' job situations, requested schedules, preferred start dates, etc change.
+You are more than welcome to contact me at any time to see where you are on the waiting list.

 7. What if Grandma decides to watch our child instead?

-If your child care needs change in any way we'd appreciate a quick email or phone call so we can keep our waiting list current.
-We generally contact each family on the waiting list once a year to see if their needs have changed, however you can update your information at any time.
+If your child care needs change in any way I'd appreciate a quick email or phone call so I can keep the waiting list current.
+Feel free to send updates to your information at any time.

-8. What can we do to help us get a spot sooner?
+8. What can we do to help get a spot sooner?

 9. Do you know any other center or child care provider with openings?

-We don't recommend any other center or child care provider, however our area Child Care Resource and Referral can help you find regulated child care.
-The charge for this service is based on your family's income, and is good for up to 3 months of referrals at a time.
+As a rule I don't recommend any other center or child care provider, however our area Child Care Resource and Referral can help you find regulated child care.

 10. What happens next?